borti4938/n64rgb_pcb/README.md

 - Wait for everything to arrive
 - Assemble your PCB if you haven't use a PCBA service
 - Set all jumpers
-- Flash the firmware to the CPLD after installation (e.g. using an Altera USB Blaster)
+- Flash the firmware ([firmware releases](https://github.com/borti4938/n64rgb_fw/releases)) to the CPLD after installation (e.g. using an Altera USB Blaster)
   - Use the POF programming file named n64rgbv2\_1\__cpld-device_.pof
-  - Using the IntelFPGA programmer, JTAG chain is initialized by loading POF file
+  - Using the intelFPGA programmer, JTAG chain is initialized by loading POF file
   - N64 needs to be powered for flashing
   - Power cycle the N64 after flashing
 - If you want to go for a clean installation with custom made flexible PCBs, just visit the repository for add ons ([Flex PCB for the digital video interface](https://github.com/borti4938/n64rgb_project_misc/RCP2N64RGB), [Flex PCB for the analog video output](https://github.com/borti4938/n64rgb_project_misc/N64RGB2MoutFilter)